Amagash/cloud_concepts/aws_certified_solution_architect_associate/5_EBS.md

   - Cannot be a boot volume
   - Lowest cost
   - up to 99.9% durability

 ## Volumes and Snapshots
 - Volumes exist on EBS, whereas snapshots exist on S3
 - Snapshots are point-in-time photographs of volumes and are incremental in nature
 - The first snapshot will take some time to create.
 For consistent snapshots, stop the instance and detach the volume.
 - You can share snapshots between AWS accounts as well as between regions, but fist you need to copy that snapshot to target region
 - You can resize EBS volumes on the fly as well as changing the volume types

+## AMIs: EBS vs Instance store
+AMI = a blueprint for an EC2 instance
+- Instance store volumes are sometimes called ephemeral storage
+- You can reboot both EBS and instance store volumes you will not lose you data.
+- Instance store volumes cannot be stopped.
+If the underlying hosts fails, you will lose your data
+- By default, both root volumes will be deleted on termination.
+However, with EBS volumes, you can tell AWS to keep the root device volume
+- EBS-backed instances can be stopped.
+You will not loose the data on this instance if it is stopped.